She's a

 Posies sprout,

-new growth thrives,
+growth thrives,

 life returns for cherry pickers.